jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 this infrastructure relies on gitlab runner for packer and other deploy tasks -->

-With the creation of SSH and HTTP application routers, we are able to direct user traffic flows to login nodes, OOD, and the account app according to site operational goals.
+SSH and HTTP application routers direct user traffic to login nodes, OOD instances, and the account app according to site operational goals.
-This supports creating a coherent user experience for HPC access that is consistent across both HTTP and SSH endpoints.
+This creates a coherent user experience for HPC access that is consistent across both HTTP and SSH endpoints.
 Implementing these routers as software defined infrastructure (SDI) allows continuous development of platform features and control over the introduction of capabilities as they are deployed.

-Our CICD workflows are built using GitLab CI/CD.
+Our CICD workflows are built using GitLab CI/CD @gitlab-cicd.
-We use a dedicated GitLab repository to house the CICD pipelines, following an image factory pattern.
+We use a dedicated GitLab repository to house the CICD pipelines, following the image factory pattern @Muse2023.
-We created CICD pipelines with separate build and deploy phases based on the requirements of specific use-cases.
+We created CICD pipelines with separate build and deploy phases.
 Both phases leverage Ansible to construct relevant artifacts.
 The RCS cloud subsystem provides the infrastructure for development, build, and deployment workflows.
-Using an on-premise cloud enables the construction of comprehensive cloud-native workflows and allows tight integration with campus HPC resources.
+This enables the construction of comprehensive cloud-native workflows and facilates tight integration with campus HPC resources via direct connection to relavent provider networks.

-Packer templates are used to construct VM images for OOD and account app components.
+Packer templates are used to construct VM images for the proxies, OOD and account app during the build phase.
-We choose to directly invoke OpenStack CLI commands during deployment as a convenient optimization.
+These templates include extensions to interface with the OpenStack API and can readily work with other cloud providers.
-We have used Terraform for the deploy phase of other system components not featured in this work.
+We choose to directly invoke OpenStack CLI commands during the deployment phase as a convenient optimization.
-The separation of build and deploy steps enables us to construct versioned OOD VM binaries that can be used across development, test, and production environments.
+We have used Terraform for the deploy phase of other system components not featured in this work and plan to migrate SDHPC artifact deployment to Terraform in the future.

-The deploy steps focus on customization that meet the needs of the specific environments, providing late binding hooks and other customization for specific clusters.
+The separation of build and deploy steps enables us to construct versioned VM binaries that can be used across development, test, and production environments.
-We describe the build pipeline in the next subsection and the deploy pipeline in the following.
+The deploy steps focus on customizations that meet the needs of the specific environments, providing late binding hooks and other customization for specific dev, test, and production clusters.

 ### Core Infrastructure Builds